AleoNet/snarkOS/README.md

 FLAGS:
     -h, --help           Prints help information
-        --is-bootnode    Run the node as a bootnode (IP is hard coded in the protocol) --is-miner       Start mining blocks from this node --no-jsonrpc     Run the node without running the json rpc server
+        --is-miner       Start mining blocks from this node --no-jsonrpc     Run the node without running the json rpc server